redlink2/redlink2.com/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on how things work in nuxt, check out the [Nuxt documentation](https://nuxtjs.org).

 ## Special Directories

-You can create the following extra directories, some of which have special behaviors.
-Only `pages` is required; you can delete them if you don't want to use their functionality.
+The following directories are in use from the availble extra directories in Nuxt3.

 ### `assets`

 The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).

 ### `components`